airpair/reactjs-a-guide-for-rails-developers/post.md

             amountFormat(@props.amount)
 ```

 We are just using Bootstrap's `panel` element to display the information in a "blocky" way, and setting the color through the `type` property.
-We have also included a really simple amount formatter method called `formattedAmount` which reads the `amount` property and displays it in currency format.
+We have also included a really simple amount formatter method called `amountFormat` which reads the `amount` property and displays it in currency format.

 In order to have a complete solution, we need to create this element (3 times) inside of our main component, sending the required properties depending on the data we want to display.
 Let's build the calculator methods first, open the `Records` component and add the following methods: